-Little Petra is situated to the west of Wadi Musa township and can be found on Google maps, approximate 8km from Wadi Musa – around a 12-minute drive (if you don’t stop for photos!).
+Little Petra is situated to the west of Wadi Musa township and can be found on Google maps, approximately 8km from Wadi Musa – around a 12-minute drive (if you don’t stop for photos!).
 It is in the Ma’an Governorate of Jordan.

 From the Petra Visitor Centre, keep heading back up the hill and west – you may see signs for Umm Sayhon and Al-Badhya.
-Head through these small townships and as the road ends you will find (plentiful) car parking spaces for Siq Al-Barid.
+Head through these small townships, and as the road ends, you will find (plentiful) car parking spaces for Siq Al-Barid.

-The drive itself is scenic and serene, you will find families herding their goats and children playing in the streets, so drive slowly.
+The drive itself is scenic and serene, you will find families herding their goats and children playing in the streets, so drive slowly!

 Wadi Musa is around 2 hours by car from Aqaba (King Hussein International Airport) AQJ and from Amman, 3 hours drive from Queen Alia International Airport AMM.
-The more scenic route via the King’s Highway will take at last 4.5 hours.
+The more scenic route via the King’s Highway will take at least 4.5 hours.